0x1eef/trip.rb/README.md

 and a thread that Trip creates.

-Under the hood, Trip uses `Thread#set_trace_func` and spawns a new thread dedicated to running and tracing a block of Ruby code.
-Control is yielded between the main thread and this new thread until the trace completes.
+Under the hood, Trip uses `Thread#set_trace_func` and spawns a new thread dedicated to running a block of Ruby code.
+Control is then yielded between the calling thread and Trip's thread until the trace completes.

 ## <a id='examples'>Examples</a>

-__1.__

-By default the code being traced is paused on call and return events from methods implemented in Ruby.
-Method call and return events could originate from methods implemented in either C or Ruby.
+**#1**

-Changing the default behavior and pausing the tracer when it encounters methods implemented in C is covered in the example after this one.
-This example shows pausing on call and return events from methods implemented in Ruby:
+By default the tracer pauses upon method call and return events from Ruby methods:

 ```ruby
 def add(x,y)